EloiGbZh/poc_to_prod/README.md

 # poc_to_prod
 This is my project.
-To run it, run the main of the app.py file in predict folder.
+To run it, run the main of the app.py file in predict/predict folder.